 - Proposed wind turbine locations.
-The modeling analysis included 75 wind turbines (70 proposed + 5 alternates). - Wind turbine dimensions, i.e., rotor diameter and hub height.
-A combination of GE 2.5 and GE 1.7 wind turbines are proposed for this Project. - Discrete modeling points, i.e., sensitive receptors.
+The modeling analysis included 7572 wind turbines (7068 proposed + 54 alternates). - Wind turbine dimensions, i.e., rotor diameter and hub height.
+A combination of GE 2.5 and GE 1.7 wind turbines are proposed for this Project with a rotor diameter of 116 meters and a hub height of 90 meters. - Discrete modeling points, i.e., sensitive receptors.
 These locations are consistent with the NAC 1 receptors modeled in the sound level analysis.
-All modeling receptors and participation status are presented in Map 12 (Shadow Flicker Modeling Locations).
+All modeling receptors and participation status are presented in Maps 12a and b (Revised Shadow Flicker Modeling Locations).
 694 receptors are included in the analysis. - In addition to modeling discrete points, shadow flicker was calculated at grid points in the area surrounding the modeled wind turbines to generate flicker isolines.
 A 20-meter (66 feet) spacing was used for this grid. - There are no federal, state, or local regulations regarding the maximum radial distance from a wind turbine to which shadow flicker should be analyzed applicable to this Project.
 Various approaches for defining a calculation area are discussed in the detailed report.
 Conservatively, this analysis includes shadow flicker calculations out to 1.25 miles (2,012 m) from each wind turbine in the model for the proposed layout.